Skip to main content

 The Trevor Pinch QuIRI Innovation Award is given to a Cornell faculty member who demonstrates innovation in developing, using, or teaching qualitative methods.

 In addition to giving the Trevor Pinch Innovation Award talk in the year following the award, the recipient will also receive a $500 honorarium.
-Applications are due by April 5 and can be sent directly to Sharon Sassler.
 To apply, please submit your CV and cover letter, explaining the innovative collaboration, project, course, or workshop as well as the name and email of a colleague or supervisor who could provide a letter of support.

 Winners receive a $500 honorarium.